Nessa-v/Data-Analysis-projects/Impact_of_Gamification/README.md

 The 'Questionnaire' was sent to the participants using Microsoft Forms, to obtain data for the project.

-The dataset information, participant information, diagrams and analysis are contained in the 'Impact_of_Gamification_github.pdf' file.
+The full dataset information, participant information, diagrams and analysis are contained in the 'Impact_of_Gamification_github.pdf' file.

+However, if you would like to skip to the analysis view the 'Impact_of_Gamification_DataAnalysis_alone.pdf' file.

 ## This project is for viewing and portfolio purposes only.
 ## Please do not copy, reuse, or redistribute any code or content without permission.